-- Penetrates deep in a variety of seafloor compositions
+- Wide flukes are suitable for a variety of seafloor compositions

 - 8.5 lb Hot Dipped Galvanized Fluke Anchor

 - 98' Anchor Line - three strand - 5/16 (8mm) with stainless steel rope thimble (316 marine grade)

 - 6.5 Feet of 1/4" (6mm) chain - Hot Dipped Galvanized

 - 2 5/16" Shackles - Hot Dipped Galvanized

 - Anchor measures 21.5" tall and 15" wide.

 - 13 lb Hot Dipped Galvanized Fluke Anchor